26 Sep HIPAA Risk Assessment Checklist for Eye Care Professionals

-HIPAA compliance and HIPAA risk assessments are challenging tasks for many optometry and ophthalmology practices.
-There is one compliance task you can’t do once then sweep under the rug—and that’s to perform a HIPAA security risk assessment or risk analysis regularly for your business.
+HIPAA compliance and risk assessments are challenging for many optometry and ophthalmology practices.
+There is one compliance task you can’t do once and then sweep under the rug—and that’s to perform a HIPAA security risk assessment or risk analysis regularly for your business.

 What is the HIPAA Security Rule and Why Must You Comply?

 The HIPAA Security Rule defines technical and non-technical safeguards that require health plans, health plan clearinghouses, and any healthcare provider to implement essential security safeguards to protect both printed and electronic Protected Health Information (ePHI).

 PHI is any patient’s medical record information that identifies the patient.
 The Security Rule encompasses computer systems and electronic transmissions of patient information created, received, maintained, or transmitted by the covered entity (healthcare provider) or business associate (EHR vendor).

 HIPAA requires all healthcare providers to conduct ongoing HIPAA security risk assessments to ensure their office is compliant with administrative, physical, and technical safeguards.
 These safeguards (as described below per HHS) protect PHI’s confidentiality, integrity, and availability.

 - Administrative Safeguards: “Manages the selection, development, implementation, and maintenance of security measures to protect ePHI and to manage the conduct of the covered entity’s workforce in relation to the protection of that information.”

 - Physical Safeguards: “Physical measures, policies, and procedures to protect electronic information systems and related buildings from natural and environmental hazards, and unauthorized intrusion.”